Center of Excellence

 TYPE OF POSITION

-The Infant Teacher works with the Lead Teacher to provide a warm, loving atmosphere and classroom based on a philosophy of trauma informed principles and goals.
-The Infant Teacher works with the Lead Teacher to support the academic and social development of children ages 6 weeks – 16 months and their parents at People Serving People.
+The Infant Teacher manages the infant classroom based on a philosophy of trauma informed principles and culturally responsive care.
+The Co-Teachers work together to provide a warm, loving, atmosphere, and support the development of children ages 6 weeks – 18 months and their parents/family.
 Must be able to work and plan in a team setting, with patience, enthusiasm and respect for children, as well as parents and fellow staff.
-Must have working knowledge of early childhood development.
+The ability to plan, follow, create, and teach the center’s age appropriate curriculum is required.
+Teachers must be willing to support other classrooms at our off-site child development program located in our emergency shelter.

 ESSENTIAL FUNCTIONS OF THE JOB